riseuplabs/crabgrass-core/doc/INSTALL.md

 On a debian-based system:

-    sudo apt-get install ruby1.9 ruby-dev rake ruby-mysql mysql-server git
+    sudo apt-get install ruby1.9.1 ruby1.9.1-dev mysql-server git

-Depending on what you are running, you might need to install `git-core` instead of `git` and `libmysql-ruby` instead of `ruby-mysql`.
+Depending on what you are running, you might need to install `git-core` instead of `git`.
 You might also need libopenssl-ruby.
 If installing using bundler, you may need `libmysqlclient-dev`.

 On a redhat-based system: